Do You Have to Take Thyroid Medication For Life Once You Start?

 Most people with an infection of the thyroid gland start out with hyperthyroidism which then transitions to hypothyroidism (14) which eventually transitions to normal thyroid function.

-It’s usually hard to miss this condition because it’s one of the few diseases of the thyroid gland which causes thyroid gland pain, but it’s possible that it could be.
+It’s usually hard to miss this condition because it’s one of the few diseases of the thyroid gland that causes thyroid gland pain, but it’s possible that it could be.

 If the initial diagnosis was missed then you could be placed on thyroid medication during the hypothyroid phase and kept on it indefinitely.